Adding a New Switch to an Existing EX4650 or QFX Series Virtual Chassis

 The member switch returns to the normal operational state with no user intervention, and normal operation of the Virtual Chassis resumes after this downtime.

-- If you need to customize your Virtual Chassis configuration further, see Configuring a QFX Series Virtual Chassis.
+- If you need to customize your Virtual Chassis configuration further, see Configuring an EX4650 or a QFX Series Virtual Chassis or Removing or Replacing a Member Switch of a Virtual Chassis Configuration.

-Adding a New QFX5100-24Q Switch with Two Expansion Modules in a QFX5100 Virtual Chassis
+Add or Replace a QFX5100-24Q Switch with Two Expansion Modules in a QFX5100 Virtual Chassis

 A QFX5100-24Q switch installed with two EX4600-EM-8F expansion modules needs more time to check and initialize all its interfaces than a switch with one or no expansion modules.
 If you add a new switch or replace a member switch in an QFX5100 Virtual Chassis, when you connect and power on the new switch, the Virtual Chassis detects the new switch and reconfigures the Virtual Chassis to include it.

-If the new switch is a QFX5100 switch with two expansion modules and:
+is a QFX5100 switch with two expansion modules,

-Has a system MAC address lower than the other member switches in the Routing Engine role
+has a system MAC address lower than the other member switches in the Routing Engine role, and

 For example, you have a QFX5100 Virtual Chassis with member 0 as the master routing engine and member 1 as the backup routing engine.
 Both members have mastership priority 255 in the current Virtual Chassis configuration, and you want to replace member 0 with a QFX5100-24Q switch that has two expansion modules.